MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-231-Railroad-Safety-Appliance-Standards/section-231.1.md

 (ii) Carriers are not required to change the location of handholds on cars in service July 1, 1911, except end handhold under end sills, where the appliances are within 3 inches of the required location, except that when cars undergo regular repairs they must then be made to comply with the standards prescribed.

-(4) *Manner of application.* Roof handholds shall be securely fastened with not less than1/2-inch bolts with nuts outside (when possible) and riveted over, or with not less than1/2-inch rivets.
+(4) *Manner of application.* Roof handholds shall be securely fastened with not less than 1/2-inch bolts with nuts outside (when possible) and riveted over, or with not less than 1/2-inch rivets.

 (h) *Side handholds*—(1) *Number.* Four.
 (Tread of side ladder is a side handhold.)